-A list of 105 potential tests was identified.
+A total list of 105 potential tests was identified.
 At this point, the following inclusion criteria were followed to determine a potential group of screening tools that could be taken into further consideration for MCI screening:

-1. Tests that measure a minimum of three of the six cognitive domains mentioned in the diagnosis of dementia according to the DSM-5, namely, complex attention, executive function, learning and memory, language, perceptual-motor function, and social cognition.
+- Tests that measure a minimum of 3 of the 6 cognitive domains mentioned in the diagnosis of dementia according to the Diagnostic and Statistical Manual of mental Disorders, Fifth Edition (DSM-5), namely, complex attention, executive function, learning and memory, language, perceptual-motor function, and social cognition. - Tests that were designed for dementia or that are widely used in dementia assessment once there is a well-established diagnosis. - Tests fulfilling the Quality Assessment tool for Diagnostic Accuracy Studies (QUADAS) (Whiting et al., 2003) (see Table 1).

+(INSERT TABLE 1 AROUND HERE)

-- 2. Tests that were designed for dementia or that are widely used in dementia assessment, once there is a well-established diagnosis. - 3.
-Tests fulfilling the Quality Assessment tool for Diagnostic Accuracy Studies (QUADAS) (Whiting et al., 2003) (see Table 1). - 4.
-Interviews, observation scales or informant ratings, computer tasks and remote-screening instruments (for example, telephone administered tests) were excluded, as well as tests being in languages other than English. - An additional number of tests that were unavailable, out of print, or restricted to a specific geographic area in the world, were also excluded.
+- Interviews, observation scales or informant ratings, computer tasks and remotescreening instruments (for example, telephone administered tests) were excluded, as well as tests being in languages other than English. - An additional number of tests that were unavailable, out of print, or restricted to a specific geographic area in the world, were also excluded.

 The application of this selection strategy led to the exclusion of another 84 tests, thus leading to a list of potential 21 screening tests for further quality review.
-None of these tests had previously undergone significant changes using a PBA.
+None of these tests had previously undergone significant changes using a process-based approach.